markzi/docker-sandwich/was6profile/README.md

 # Build an image from a Dockerfile
 docker build -t websphere-liberty:was6profile .

-# Run a command in a new container
+# Run a image in a new container
 docker run -d -p 9080:9080 -p 9443:9443 -t websphere-liberty:was6profile

 # List containers